explosion/spacy-vectors-builder/README.md

 This project downloads, extracts and preprocesses texts from a number of sources and trains vectors with [floret](https://github.com/explosion/floret).

-By default, the project trains floret vectors for Korean for use in `md` and `lg` spaCy pipelines.

 Prerequisites:
 - linux (it may largely work on osx but this is not tested or maintained)
 - a large amount of hard drive space (e.g. ~100GB total for Korean, which has